 Carbon fiber has rapidly become a primary material in medical imaging, X-ray, and gamma-ray applications.
 In particular, carbon fiber provides a radiolucent material with sufficient tensile strength and stiffness to maintain critical dimensions under load.
 It will not break down, even after high X-ray and gamma-ray radiation doses.

 Learn More About Carbon Fiber Medical Imaging, X-Ray, and Gamma-Ray Applications:

 Medical Imaging, X-Ray, and Gamma-Ray Applications

 Carbon fiber is rapidly becoming one of the choice materials in the field of metrology due to its high stability and low thermal expansion.
 In applications where thermal changes will move comparable metal measurement and alignment tools out of tolerance due to expansion or contraction of the material, carbon fiber will remain virtually unchanged over a wide temperature range.

-Dragonplate regularly collaborates with both military and SWAT police to develop new and innovative solutions to tactical problems.
+Dragonplate regularly collaborates with military and SWAT police to develop new and innovative solutions to tactical problems.
 A key example includes our patented carbon fiber ladder system, which began with members of the Special Forces community requesting a piece of equipment that was lighter, more portable, and stronger than the current telescoping and fold-out ladders they had available.

-Carbon fiber strips serve many applications in the making of musical instruments, where its material properties of low mass and high stiffness make it an ideal choice.
+Carbon fiber strips serve many applications in musical instruments, where its material properties of low mass and high stiffness make it an ideal choice.
 Carbon fiber strips or our patent-pending D-Tube may be used in various configurations for neck reinforcement in wood necks.
-Short strips can be used to strengthen the head stock joint.
-Carbon fiber strips may be used in guitar bracing, where it can be used in combination with balsa or spruce as a stiffening laminate.
-Strips may be used in lattice support bracing of the top plate to allow greater thinning for increased response.
+Short strips can be used to strengthen the headstock joint.
+Carbon fiber strips may be used in guitar bracing, combined with balsa or spruce as a stiffening laminate.
+Strips may also be used in lattice support bracing of the top plate to allow greater thinning for increased response.